 Now, when you mention the town’s name you are somewhat judged, although we had no idea at the time.
 We soon discovered San Jose Del Pacífico was “the mushroom capital of Mexico.”
 And we’re not talking the sautéed-with-your-steak kind.
 Don’t fret; you aren’t walking into a scene from Trainspotting here.

-What you are arriving to is a tiny indigenous hillside town, beautifully located, 8000ft high up on the mountains.
+What you are arriving at is a tiny indigenous hillside town, beautifully located, 8000 ft high up on the mountains.
 So high, you sit in the clouds.
 Literally.

 The reason mushrooms are quite popular here is due to the local ceremonies.
 It is typical for a Shaman to use this as part of their healing ritual, a way of connecting with their God.
-Sure, aren’t they grown from Pacha Mama (Mother Nature) herself, so they are seen as sacred here and, unlike where you mind goes, they are not abused.
-It’s also the reason why you will see bright coloured mushrooms painted across the local stores and why you can purchase them easily.
+Sure, aren’t they grown from Pacha Mama (Mother Nature) herself, so they are seen as sacred here and, unlike where your mind goes, they are not abused?
+It’s also the reason why you will see bright-coloured mushrooms painted across the local stores and why you can purchase them easily.

 But that wasn’t for us.
 All we wanted was to leave the city buzz for a few nights on Cloud 9.
 To live in a world that floats in the sky, without hallucinogens.
-We got more than we bargained.
+We got more than we bargained for.
 We’re lucky like that.